anonymoususr12/MHNurf/README.md

 ## Data
 ### Experiment dataset
-In `/data` directory, you can find the raw data used in our experiments in `tensorFlow.csv`, `pytorch.csv`, `keras.csv` , `incubator-mxnet.csv` and `caffe.csv`.
+In data directory, you can find the raw data used in our experiments in `tensorFlow.csv`, `pytorch.csv`, `keras.csv` , `incubator-mxnet.csv` and `caffe.csv`.
 These files will be loaded automatically in each model script.

 ### Embedding
-GloVe embedding pre-trained word vectors is stored in `/data/embedding` directory.
+GloVe embedding pre-trained word vectors is stored in `data/embedding` directory.
 But word2vec embedding for LSTM&CNN models is not uploaded due to GitHub file size limit.
 It can be downloaded from https://wikipedia2vec.github.io/wikipedia2vec/pretrained/.

 ### Create your own dataset
-We also provide a tool which allows you to create your own dataset by executing the code in `/data/features_collecting.ipynb`.
+We also provide a tool which allows you to create your own dataset by executing the code in `data/features_collecting.ipynb`.

 ## Model
 You can use the jupyter notebooks in `\model` to run each corresponding model as shown below: